greyatom-school/the-minerva-project/sprint_1/ark studio/project.md

 ## Assignment: ARK Studio

-### Problem Statement
+### Objective

-We have provided you with the template of the project that you are supposed to recreate by looking at the image.
-Assume that your client is a IT Firm that provides digital media services to it's clientele.
-The name of this imaginary firm is ARK studio.
-You are supposed to create a portfolio site for this company.
+Build the site for a IT Firm that provides digital media services to it's clientele.
+Fulfill the below user stories and get all of the tests to pass.

+You can use HTML and CSS to complete this project.
+Plain CSS is recommended because that is what the lessons have covered so far and you should get some practice with plain CSS.

 ![Template.png](./template.png)

-##### Task 1
+##### User Story #1

-Create the HTML Structure of the page looking at the template.
+Create the HTML Structure for my page looking at the design of the site provided to you.
+I want you to use `header`, `nav`, `section` tags that you learnt in HTML5 unit.

+##### User Story #2

-Openn any other HTML file that resides within your folder on clicking the button `GET IN TOUCH WITH US`.
+I need to see a page which says work in progress.
+Create an HTML file within the folder which will display work in progress.
+On clicking, the button `GET IN TOUCH WITH US` take me to this new page.

-We have provided the necessary images and font you would need for the site.
+##### User Story #3

-On clicking on the social media icons present at the bottom, it should open in the new tab.
+I need users to be shown a link opening in a new tab on clicking the social media icons present at the bottom.
+You can link your social media pages with the icon.

-##### Task 2
+##### User Story #4

+I want you to add necessary classes like `<p class="description"></p>` so thst you can style my site later.

+##### User Story #5

+I should see necessary heading tags used to show section and site headings

+##### User Story #6

-Apply the CSS to your HTML structure.
-Your site should look similar to the site you see in the template.
+my site should look similar to the site you see in the template.
+So, apply necessary css to the html structure.

 Below is the list of primary colors that have been used: